zmap/zdns/README.md

 ### Usage

-ZDNS provides several modules: A, AAAA, MX, TXT, SPF, and SPF.
+ZDNS provides several modules: A, AAAA, CNAME, MX, TXT, SPF, and SPF.
 For additional information about each, you can run:

 	zdns CMD --help